← All varieties

 Basin: Regular, narrow, not deep, leather-cracked.

-Skin: Surface smooth.
-Ground color yellow, rarely visible.
-Skin deep red; stripes obscured and scarcely visible.
+Skin: Surface smooth, deep red; stripes obscured and scarcely visible; the yellow ground color rarely seen.
 Dots scattered, large, yellow.

 Flesh and Flavor: Flesh yellow, tender, fine-grained, juicy.
 Flavor very sweet, rich, slightly perfumed.
 Quality very good to best.